 Admissions other than new intake

 Parents requesting admission to school at any other time are encouraged to visit the school and meet the Headteacher.
 The Headteacher will let parents know whether there is a place available for their child.
-If there is a space for their child, parents will contact Planning and Admissions and complete a Mid Year Application Form either on paper or online.
-We are a single form entry school and we take 30 children in each year group.
-(See Admissions Policy) You will be asked to complete our own pupil information forms and your child’s previous school will be contacted.
+If there is a space for their child, parents will need to complete the Mid-Year Application Forms.

 Children with specific educational needs may have a delayed start to ensure that the right support is in place.